Who has rights under the Privacy Act?

 Particular acts and practices of some other small business operators are covered by the Privacy Act including:

 - activities of a reporting entity or authorised agent relating to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and its regulations and rules

 - acts and practices to do with the operation of a residential tenancy database

-- activities related to the conduct of a protection action ballot.
+- activities related to the conduct of a protected action ballot.

 The Privacy Act also covers specified persons handling your:

-- consumer credit reporting information — including credit reporting bodies, credit providers (which includes energy and water utilities and telecommunication providers) and certain other third parties
+- consumer credit reporting information, including a credit reporting body, a credit provider (which includes energy and water utilities and telecommunication providers) and certain other third parties

 - tax file numbers under the Tax File Number Guidelines